Opinion, Politics

 However, as with many highly sensitive topics, poppies come with controversy – they seem like an unfortunate add-on to Remembrance Day.
 Whether it be the editorials insisting that the poppy is a symbol of colonialism and warfare, or those in opposition accusing anybody who doesn’t wear a poppy of disloyalty to Britain, the discourse seems increasingly fraught by toxicity and division.

 Now, it seems that a new controversy has emerged surrounding the poppy, namely the suitability of a ‘rainbow poppy’.
-Twitter user @Jiff_Smith22 has gone viral recently for tweeting his opinions on it, claiming that the addition of such a poppy, to pay respect to the LGBT community, is disrespectful.
+A Twitter user went viral recently for tweeting his opinions on it, claiming that the addition of such a poppy, to pay respect to the LGBT community, is disrespectful.

-Evidently, a lot of people agree with him.
+Evidently, a lot of people agree with them.
 At the time of this article being written, the tweet has over 18,000 likes.

 My feelings on the rainbow poppy have developed from confusion to a place of understanding.
 Initially, I could definitely see where this Twitter user was coming from – it seemed a little bit like a gimmick.
 Was this another attempt to shoe-horn LGBT acceptance into a place where it was irrelevant?
 Was it a way to make money or win brownie points?